Health

 • Tissue damage can occur if the piercing is knocked out of place,

-• Removed too soon or infected if the area is not kept clean or sanitary.
+• Removed too soon or infected if the area is not clean or sanitary.

 • An allergic reaction to the jewelry can also cause a lump or bump,